Petta (film): Music

 The soundtrack album and background score were composed by Anirudh Ravichander, marking his first collaboration with Rajinikanth and Karthik Subbaraj.
 The lyrics were penned by Vivek, Ku.
 Karthik, Dhanush and Karthik Subbaraj.
 The album consists of all eleven songs, 5 of which are theme songs.
 The first single, "Marana Mass" was released on 3 December 2018, followed by "Ullallaa" which released on 7 December 2018.
 The full album was released on 9 December 2018, under the Sony Music label.
-In January 2022, "Marana Mass" hit 200 million views in YouTube.

 Release

 Petta was released on 10 January 2019, the week of Pongal, and clashing with Viswasam.
+A Kannada-dubbed version was planned but ultimately never made as Rajinikanth refused to dub for said version.

 Reception

 Box office

 Petta was released on 600 screens in Tamil Nadu with tough competition from Viswasam.
-The film grossed ₹1.12 crore at the Chennai box office.
-The film also grossed $133K at the US, overtaking Viswasam which grossed $18K.
-On its opening day, the film grossed ₹36.6 crore worldwide, with a share of ₹19 crore worldwide.
-The film collected ₹104 crore, in 3 days and grossed more than ₹138 crore in the opening weekend.
-The film collected ₹104.3 crore worldwide on 4 days.
-The film collected ₹200 crore within 23 days.
-The film collected ₹105.1 crore in Tamil Nadu, ₹18 crore in Karnataka, ₹4.5 crore in the rest of India and ₹71.6 crore in overseas with a total of ₹219—250 crore worldwide at the end of its theatrical run and became the second highest grossing Tamil film of the year.
+The film opened with ₹1.12 crore at the Chennai box office.
+It also grossed $133K from the United States, overtaking Viswasam which grossed $18K.
+The film collected ₹105 crore worldwide in 4 days, and over ₹200 crore within 23 days.
+According to a late January 2019 estimate by India Today, Petta collected ₹135 crore in Tamil Nadu, ₹15 crore in Karnataka, ₹11 crore in the rest of India and ₹76 crore in overseas with a total of ₹237 crore worldwide and became the highest grossing Tamil film of the year to that point.
+Hindustan Times estimated that it closed with ₹240 crore and was surpassed by Bigil to become the highest-grossing Tamil film of 2019.
+Times Now estimated that the film closed at ₹250 crore worldwide.